alphagov/govuk-brand-guidelines/src/colour/app/index.md

 For coherence with web, the app also uses the blue header throughout key screens.
 This also adds visual hierarchy and aids brand recognition.

+{% callout %}
+Indicative examples for illustrative purposes only.
+{% endcallout %}

 ### Mobile web header

 ![TODO](./mobile-header.png)